nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 - stream module - there are not any features in https://nginx.org/en/docs/stream/ngx_stream_upstream_module.html

 Note: because NGF already inserts the `random` load-balancing method, an `upstream` snippet will not be able to configure a different method.

 If we choose to introduce upstream snippets, the SnippetsPolicy will need to support targeting a Service, because NGF generates one upstream per Service.

+> We don't support routes that correspond the NGINX stream module -- TLSRoute, TCPRoute and UDPRoute.
+However,
+> because we're going to support them in the future, this proposal for SnippetsPolicy includes `stream` and `server`
+> contexts of the stream module.

+SnippetsFilter supports `http`, `server` and `location` contexts of the stream module.

+> TLSRoute, TCPRoute and UPDRoute don't support filters.
+As a result, SnippetsFilter doesn't support stream-related
+> contexts.

 #### Examples

-Below are a few examples of using the SnippetsPolicy to bring unsupported NGINX configuration into NGF.
+Below are a few examples of using snippets to bring unsupported NGINX configuration into NGF.

-##### Rate-limiting
+##### Rate-limiting SnippetPolicy

 We use NGINX [limit req module](https://nginx.org/en/docs/http/ngx_http_limit_req_module.html) to configure rate limiting.